krparajuli/krparajuli.github.io/_posts/2022-02-06-Ethane-Review.md

 categories: Ethane Network-Architecture Paper-Review SDN
 ---

-> **BRIEF OVERVIEW OF ETHANE**
+> **BRIEF OVERVIEW OF ETHANE** <br />
-> Ethane: Network Architecture for the enterprise
+> Ethane: Network Architecture for the enterprise <br />
-> Define single network0wide fine-grain policy and enforces it
+> Define single network0wide fine-grain policy and enforces it <br />
-> Extremely Simple Flow-Based Ethernet Switches and Centralized controller to manage the admittance and routing of flows
+> Extremely Simple Flow-Based Ethernet Switches and Centralized controller to manage the admittance and routing of flows<br />
 > Backwards-compatible

 # Introduction